Our experts have ranked 150+ telescopes

 • The Apertura AD12/Zhumell Z12/Orion SkyLine 12 offers more aperture and better accessories than the ES 10” Truss, albeit in a significantly less portable package that may be too bulky for some users, especially if you plan on transporting your telescope to dark skies in a car.

 • The Celestron StarSense Explorer 10” Dobsonian features Celestron’s StarSense Explorer technology to aid in finding targets, and its lightweight base has cutouts to aid in portability, along with several handles placed on the tube to make the scope easier to carry.
 However, like the 10” Truss and Hybrid from Explore Scientific, Celestron only provides a single low-power eyepiece and a simple red-dot finder, but the StarSense Explorer 10” Dobsonian also features a fairly inexpensive single-speed 2” Crayford focuser, which is not exactly terrible but isn’t particularly high quality, especially for the high price this telescope commands.
-An 8” model is also available from the StarSense Explorer lineup, but is similar in portability requirements and otherwise identical in features to the 10” and thus we’d recommend the 10” model by far as it will provide significantly better views despite the near-identical form factor and weight.
+An 8” model is also available from the StarSense Explorer lineup, but it is similar in portability requirements and otherwise identical in features to the 10” and thus we’d recommend the 10” model by far as it will provide significantly better views despite the near-identical form factor and weight.

 Aftermarket Accessory Recommendations